Lamin10/html-quiz/README.md

 All the code for this quiz application was done in Visual studio code and and then transfered to Codeanywhere by copying and pasting

+#### GITHUB
+Github is the hosting platform for thisquiz app project it is the platform for storing and tracking and version control

+#### CODEANYWHERE
+The project is been completed in this cross platform Cloud IDE

+#### FONTS
+The fonts for the quiz app was taken from google fonts

+#### COLORS
+BODY: 79a7d3.
+FONT-COLORS: #ffff.
+MAIN CONTAINER: #8a307f.
+QUESTION AREA: #6883bc.
+OPTIONS AREA: #79a7d3.
+OPTION HOOVER: #08038c.
+BUTTON: Transparent.
+BUTTON HOOVER:#08038c.